amitxv/PC-Tuning/docs/building.md

 ## Remove Non-Essential Editions

-Remove every edition except the desired edition (professional edition is recommended) by retrieving the indexes of every other edition and removing them with the commands below.
+Remove every edition except the desired edition by retrieving the indexes of every other edition and removing them with the commands below.
 Once completed, the only edition to exist should be the desired edition at index 1.

+- Recommended editions:

+    - Client editions: Professional

+    - Server editions: Standard (Desktop Experience)

 - Get all available editions and indexes